Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Discussion and Conclusion

-In this study, we proposed a diffusion strategy with random masking and high-frequency wavelet decomposition of sinograms for SVCT reconstruction.
-This method significantly improved the performance of the model in terms of global consistency and detail reconstruction, thus enhancing the accuracy and reliability of the reconstructed image.
-Notably, tests conducted on various datasets have validated SWARM's excellent performance in terms of generalization and robustness.
-However, the proposed method faced certain challenges.
-The inherent characteristics of the diffusion model led to longer computation times, and the conversion between the projection domain and the wavelet domain added additional computational cost.
-Future research could explore diffusion models in latent spaces to reduce computational complexity and enhance efficiency while maintaining high performance. }
+In this study, we introduce a diffusion strategy for sparse-view computed tomography (SVCT) reconstruction that integrates random masking and high-frequency wavelet decomposition.
+The proposed method significantly enhances model performance in terms of global consistency and detail reconstruction, thereby improving the accuracy and reliability of reconstructed images.
+Testing across multiple datasets demonstrates that the SWARM approach exhibits strong generalization and robustness.
+However, the method faces challenges stemming from the inherent nature of diffusion models, which result in lengthy computation times for full sampling steps.
+Future research will explore optimizing the diffusion process via skip sampling to reduce computational complexity and enhance sampling efficiency while maintaining high model performance.
+Additionally, we plan to investigate mask designs compatible with CT scanning geometry and dynamically adaptive masks that incorporate anatomical features to further enhance the practicality and robustness of this innovative approach.